16BitNarwhal/ScoreSwipe/README.md

 **Tests** are in `test`.
 Currently, there are only unit tests that test the models and datasources.
 The tests are run using the [Flutter test](https://flutter.dev/docs/testing) framework.

+## 🙂 Facial Gesture Tracking
+The gesture tracking leverages ML Kit's face detection API for precise landmarking and rotational information.
+When the user's head rotation surpasses a predefined threshold, the app flips to the next page.
+The app waits for the user's head to return below the threshold to reset the process.

 # Extra

 ## 🙏 Acknowledgements